EkitaiKani/assignment1/README.md

    First part of the page contains a link to the official FAQ page.
-   Second part displays the official emails of the game Last part displays a form where the user can submit their feedback
+   Second part displays the official emails of the game Last part displays a form where the user can submit their feedback Form resets when user presses the submit button

 # Major Commit 5